foundersandcoders/our-site-v1-DEFUNCT/_harp/apply/_apply.md

   Our programmes in Nazareth and London run three times a year, starting in February, June and October.

-  We will be accepting applications for our Summer 2017 programme from Sunday 5th March 2017.
-Applications for the London cohort close on March 31st 2017.
-Applications for the Nazareth cohort close on April 30th 2017.

-  The summer programme will run from 26th June until 13th October 2017.
+  Cohorts starting in 2017:
+  + 20th February - 9th June (applications closed)
+  + **26th June - 13th October**
+  + 23rd October - 23rd February

+  Expressions of interest should be submitted as early as possible.

+  **Applications for the next cohort must be submitted between the following dates:**
+  London: Sunday 5th March 2017 - March 31st 2017
+  Nazareth: Sunday 5th March 2017 - April 30th 2017.

 <h2 align='center'> HOW DO I APPLY FOR THE PROGRAMME?<h2>